JaqiKal/pixavibe/README.md

    - **US-18:** Logged In Status Check
    - **US-19:** Maintain Logged-In Status
    - **US-20:** Conditional Sign In/Up Options
+   - **US-70:** Blocked Users Cannot See or Interact with the User's Posts

 5. **Document the development process and deployment steps clearly in README files for both front-end and back-end repositories.**